-The "Responsible Person" the Head Teacher who may delegate these tasks, has a duty to provide and maintain a working environment that is safe and without risk to health. (see HS06) Support and guidance can be offered through the DoNESC Head of Operations.
+The "Responsible Person" the Head Teacher who may delegate these tasks, has a duty to provide and maintain a working environment that is safe and without risk to health. (see HS06) Support and guidance can be offered through the DoNESC Head of Estates (H&S) and online advice and guidance from IAM Compliant.